Parekh03/Disaster_tweets_classification/README.md

 ### Insights:

-While I was performing the modelling experiments, I got to learn about the way to visually understand the embeddings.
+While performing the modelling experiments, I got to learn about the way to visually understand the embeddings.

 Tensorflow has a dedicated tool called as [**Embedding Projector**](https://projector.tensorflow.org/) which allows us to visually see the embedding weights the model has learned or updated.
-This tool required two files namely - **vectors.tsv** and **metadata.tsv**(optional).
+This tool requires two files namely - **vectors.tsv** and **metadata.tsv** (optional).

-**The following image shows the Embedding weights of Simple Dense Model**
+**The following image shows the Embedding weights of Simple Dense Model** (Model - 1)

 ![image](https://github.com/Parekh03/Disaster_tweets_classification/assets/110220047/e715a1e0-24f7-4558-8c2a-e1763cdf8a32)

 Moreover, I got to understand about the concept of **Data Leakage** while I was creating a 10% subset of training data for Universal Sentence Encoder (Model 7), and the need to resolve it.
+The process of addressing this issue has been included in the interactive notebook.

 ## 4. Results
-The Universal Sentence Encoder performs the best among the other models when evaluated on the following evaluation metrics:
+It is found that the **Universal Sentence Encoder (Model - 6)** performs the best among the other models when evaluated on the following evaluation metrics:

 **Accuracy - 82%**